elviraimdea/IBE.js/README.md

 * colorama
 * shared_functions

-Use
+Use.
 To run the script, use the following command:

 python main.py my_extension.zip

 Where my_extension.zip is the file of the extension you want to instrument.
 Make sure you have the necessary permissions to write to the current directory and that the folder "my_extension.zip" must be inside the folder "extension_file" so that it can be detected by the program.

-Limitations
+Limitations.
 The script is not able to distinguish between different versions of the same extension.
 If it is run multiple times with the same extension, previous results will be overwritten.

 The script is also not able to instrument extensions that depend on other libraries, such as jQuery or Angular.
 These libraries are automatically skipped during the instrumentation process.

-Additional information
+Additional information.
 The script is based on the use of Node.js and its prior installation is required.

-Example of implementation
+Example of implementation.
 In the "extension_file" folder there are four examples of folders with extensions in ZIP format:
 * fdepmfkeabkenofnoepdijlaaoklenpm.zip
 * acjecbgflnhmeldadcbblhfdimhifpki.zip